hlavki/kallithea-ldap-sync/README.md

 #### Usage:
 Be aware of that this code is under development and probably contains bugs. **Use on own responsibility!!!**
-It is recommended that you don't use production database and test it on TEST environment.
+It is recommended to test it on TEST environment.

 ```bash
 #dry run (only shows what will be changed)